min2ha/ukwa-site/content/target/70485/index.en.md

   "subject": "Gender Equality"
 }

-# Resolution Foundation: Is the gender pay gap on the brink of closure for young women today?

 A blog post by Resolution Foundation discussing the improvement to women's position in the workplace through analysing the gender pay gap.